AlayaNetwork/alaya-truffle/docs/source/getting-started/compiling-contracts.md

 ## Location

 All of your contracts are located in your project's `contracts/` directory.
-As contracts are written in `Solidity`, all files containing contracts will have a file extension of `.sol`.
-Associated Solidity `libraries` will also have a `.sol` extension.
+As contracts are written in `Solidity` or `cpp(wasm contract)`, all files containing contracts will have a file extension of `.sol` or `cpp`

 With a bare Truffle [project](../quickstart.md) (created through `truffle init`), you're given a single `Migrations.sol` file that helps in the deployment process.
 If you're using a `Truffle Box`, you will have multiple files here.